 Eva started her coaching business, BEAM LiFE International, in 1995.
 In the beginning, she worked mostly with clients dealing with addictions and abuse.
 After graduating from New Ventures West coaching school in 2002, she also included Integral Coaching for private and professional individuals who seek success and balance in their lives.

-Her journey in Self-Awareness and integral Healing started in 1990 and she has now been in the field of personal development and coaching for 29+ years.
+Her journey in Self-Awareness and Integral Healing started in 1990 and she has now been in the field of personal development and coaching for 31+ years.

-Coaching with Eva teaches you to become self-aware and resolve non-productive behaviors and habits.
+Coaching with Eva teaches you to become self-aware and resolve emotional pain and difficulties which often cause addictive behaviors and habits.
 You will learn new methods and tools to understand your own true thoughts, feelings, and abilities, and begin to live the life you want.

 When you choose Eva as your Coach, you have the opportunity to experience the full mixture of her coaching program.